mucahittopcu/Ahexcek/README.md

-# For convert .ui file to .py file.
+# For convert .ui file to .py file

+The gui file created in QT Designer is converted to python file

 ```sh
 pyuic5 -x draw_gui.ui -o GuiDesign.py